Back to The Church in Exile

 • Christ prepares for restoration.

-Christ's earthly ministry ends; His heavenly ministry begins. 's mission does not weaken; it intensifies.
+Christ's earthly ministry ends.
+His heavenly ministry begins. 's mission does not weaken.
+It intensifies.

 So too with the :

-• Their endurance prepares them for restoration.
+• endurance prepares it for restoration,

-• Their suffering prepares them for Pentecostal fire.
+• suffering prepares it for Pentecostal fire.

-The Ascension is not Christ's withdrawal; it is the pledge of His return.
+The Ascension is not Christ's withdrawal.
+It is the pledge of His return.

 Likewise, :